China reports 17 more cases of new virus strain

 The new virus belongs to the large family of coronaviruses that includes Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people globally during a 2002-2003 outbreak that also started in China.

-The United States said on Friday that it would begin screening efforts at three U.S. airports to track travelers from Wuhan who may have symptoms of the fever.
+The United States said on Friday that it would begin screening efforts at three U.S. airports to track travellers from Wuhan who may have symptoms of the fever.

 Though experts say the new virus does not appear to be as lethal as SARS, little is known about its origins and it is not clear whether human-to-human transmission can occur.
 Thailand has reported two cases of the virus and Japan has reported one.

-All of the cases so far have involved people either living in Wuhan or who have traveled to the city.
+All of the cases so far have involved people either living in Wuhan or who have travelled to the city.
+(Reporting by Sophie Yu and Huizhong Wu; Editing by Edwina Gibbs)